ogaml/ogaml.github.io/_modules/ogamlgraphics/vertexmap/vertex.md

 {% capture description %}
 Adds a vector2i to a vertex.
-The given name must match the name of the ivec2 attribute in the GLSL program i
+The given name must match the name of the ivec2 attribute in the GLSL program

 {% endcapture %}

-{% include docelem.html listing=listing description=description  related="OgamlMath.Vector" %}
+{% include docelem.html listing=listing description=description  related="OgamlMath.Vector2i" %}

 {% capture listing %}
 val int : string -> int -> t -> t